metomi/rose/sphinx/api/configuration/metadata.rst

          values of) this setting.
 If the values are not given, the setting will be triggered only if the current setting is enabled.

-         The syntax contains id-values pairs, where the values part is optional.
+         The syntax contains ID-value pairs, where the values part is optional.
          Each pair must be separated by a semi-colon.
-Within each pair, any values must be separated from the id by a colon (``:``) and a space.
+Within each pair, any values must be separated from the ID by a colon (``:``) and a space.
          Values must be formatted in the same way as the setting :rose:conf:`values` defined above (i.e. comma separated).